- Enjoy mix culture of Tibetan Buddhist and Bon culture; it is also known as Mini Tibet of Nepal

-We start trekking bit early as later in the afternoon will be the windy weather.
+We start trekking a bit early as later in the afternoon will be the windy weather.
 Trek from Chele to Syanbochen will take approximately 6-7 hours.
-At first, we pass through Eklo Bhatti and Taklam La Pass (3624m) with views of Tilicho peak, Yakawa Kang and Damodar Danda.
+In the begining we pass through Eklo Bhatti and Taklam La Pass (3624m) with views of Tilicho peak, Yakawa Kang and Damodar Danda.
 The trail passes through a forest of small trees and green hinterlands, which can persist in the narrow gorge because the high perpendicular walls keep them calm and adequately moist.
-Sometimes it is possible to see the blue mountain ship in this area.
+Sometimes, we can see the blue mountain ship grazing in this area.
 We enjoy the surrounding view of neat streams and juniper trees.
 We also pass via a cave famously known as Ramchung Cave in the local community.
 The weather in Syanbochen is much cooler.
+Overnight in Syanbochen

-After early breakfast we trek from Syanbochen to Ghaymi, takes about 5 to 6 hours.
-Uphill to the Yamda La (3,850m) passing a few teahouses, Chortens and local villages which are like Tibetan style of houses with open Varanda.
-We cross a mountain pass and an avenue of poplar trees and fields of Barley.
-The route descends steadily towards the Ghami La pass and on the way, we see a rundown, deserted village downstream.
-Another broad valley comes in from the left-hand side and in its centre is Ghami, Mustang’s third-largest town, which is high above the River and surrounded by fields.
+After early breakfast, we trek from Syanbochen to Ghyami, the trek to Ghyami takes about 5 to 6 hours.
+The trail further goes uphill to the Yamada La (3,850m) - past a few teahouses, Chortens, and local villages with Tibetan-style houses with open Varanda.
+We then cross a mountain pass and an avenue of poplar trees and fields of Barley, the trail then descends steadily towards the Ghami La pass with the view of a rundown, deserted village downstream.
+A broad valley appears to the left-hand side, and in its center is Ghyami, the third-largest town in Mustang district.

 Day 8: Ghaymi to Charang (3500m): 4-5hrs

-After breakfast, the trek from Ghaymi to Charang takes about 4-5 hours.
-The trail passes through the Ghaymi Khola, a sacred stone - a wall made by the Buddhism followers, a village of Charang with a maze of fields, huge white Dzong, Ghar- Gompa and red Gompa and reaches to Charang.
+The trek from Ghyami to Charang takes about 4-5 hours.
+After crossing the Ghyami Khola, the trail goes past a sacred stone mani wall - made by the Buddhist followers.
+The trail heads east towards the village of Charang with a maze of fields, huge white Dzong, Ghar- Gompa, and red Gompa.
+Overnight in Charang.

-Trek from Charang to Lo-Mangthang with a magnificent view of Nilgiri, Tilicho, Bhrikuti Peak and Annapurna, which will take approximately 5-6 hours.
+Today we trek to Lo-Mangthang with a magnificent view of Nilgiri, Tilicho, Bhrikuti Peak, and Annapurna.
 In the beginning, the trail descends to Charang Chu Canyon and then ascends after crossing the river.
-Before we reach to Lo-Manthang, enjoy the spectacular, magnificent views of the fenced city near to the Tibetan Border.
+You can see the Lo-Manthang valley, enjoy the spectacular, magnificent views of the walled city near the Tibetan Border.
+Overnight in Lomangthang

-Today, enjoy exploring the surrounding areas of Lo-Manthang.
+Enjoy exploring the surrounding areas of Lo-Manthang.
 Visit Tingkhar and Namgyal Gompa.
-Namgyal Gompa situated on a hilltop serves as an important monastery of the local community.
-After visiting Namgyal Gompa continue the tour to Tingkhar, the last main village to the north-west of Lo-Mangthang and stroll back to a hotel.
-Here, you have another option to visit the main attraction of this town including the Tall Champa Lakhang "God house" the red Thugchen Gompa, Chyodi Gompa, the four-storey building of the Royal Palace as well as the surrounding panoramic magnificent views of the Trans-Himalaya Mountain region the back to the lodge.
-The total activities will be 6-7 hours.
+Namgyal Gompa serves as an important monastery of the local community.
+After visiting Namgyal Gompa continue to Tingkhar, the last main village to the north-west of Lo-Manthang, and stroll back to a hotel.
+Here, you have another option to visit the main attraction of this town, the Tall Champa Lakhang "God house" the red Thugchen Gompa, Chyodi Gompa, the four-story building of the Royal Palace.
+And also enjoy the surrounding panoramic magnificent views of the Trans-Himalaya Mountain region.
+Overnight in Lo- Mangthang

 There is an option to explore by horse riding that will cost you extra if you are interested.
 Position our horses and gentle climb to reach the green meadows high above the settlement.
 After 1.5 hours, arrive at some large yak-wool tents surrounded by a couple of hundred yaks.
-If you are interested, you can test the yak milk and Tibetian butter tea, which might be the unique taste for tourist.
-After exploring the Lomanthang back to the lodge.
+If you are interested, you can test the yak milk and Tibetan butter tea, which might be a unique experience.

-Our last destination is Lo-Mangthang mountain village and surrounding places.
+Our last destination is Lo-Manthang mountain village and surrounding places.
 After exploring the Lo-Manthang, we return via Dhakmar.
-From here we come back and take a slightly different route rather than returning same the way.
-Trek to Drakmar via Gyakar, it takes 6-7 hours.
+We return back taking a slightly different route via Ghyakar.
 We will explore the local area and more than 1200 years old Ghar Gompa with Guru Rinpoche as the major figure.
 The Gompa is also famous for its rock paintings.
+Overnight in Dhakmar.

 Day 12: Dhakmar to Ghiling (3806m): 5-6 hrs

-Start our trek early in the morning as there will be dusty windy later in the afternoon.
-Trek from Dhakmar to Ghiling, which will take approximately 5-6 hours.
-In the evening explore the local area of Ghiling to observe the culture, heritage and lifestyle of local people.
+Start our trek early in the morning as there will be dusty and windy later in the afternoon.
+The trek from Dhakmar to Ghiling will take approximately 5-6 hours.
+In the evening, explore Ghiling to observe the culture, heritage, and lifestyle of the people.
+Overnight in Ghiling.

 Day 13: Ghiling to Chhuksang (3050m): 5-6hrs

-Trek from Ghiling to Chuksang which will take about 5- 6 hours.
-Enjoy the beautiful spectacular view of Himalayas.
+Trek from Ghiling to Chuksang will take about 5- 6 hours.
+Enjoy the spectacular view of the Himalayas.
 The haunting landscape will be something to remember.
-Savour the last hours in this remote and unique area on before the sun sets over Chhuksang.
+Savor the last hours in this remote and unique area before the sun sets over Chhuksang.
+Overnight in Chhuksang.

 Day 14: Chhuksang to Jomsom (2700): 6-7hrs